 Represented a major corporation in its purchase of the shares of a multi-national tobacco supplier headquartered in Utrecht, the Netherlands.
 The supplier and its subsidiaries are major suppliers of tobacco to the cigar and smokeless products industry.
 The transaction involved operations located in Brazil, Cameroon, Columbia, Dominican Republic, Indonesia, Paraguay and The Philippines, with subsidiaries located in those and other jurisdictions.

 Represented the owners of an installer and servicer of fire, energy and security monitoring systems for governmental customers in a merger.

-SKO prepared, filed and prosecuted trademark applications for clients in a variety of industries including manufacturing, healthcare, equine, restaurants and other service-based businesses, and nonprofit organizations.
+SKO prepares, files and prosecutes trademark applications for clients in a variety of industries including distilled spirits, manufacturing, healthcare, equine, restaurants, and nonprofit organizations.